JJFourie/HomeAssistant-PulseAudio-Disable/README.md

 ## Shell Script

-I chose to wrap the Docker command in a shell script, as the script can be started on bootup, run in the background and automatically do its thing when needed, like when a new version of ```hassio_audio``` is released and the HA Supervisor (automatically) installs and reloads the container.
+I chose to wrap the Docker PACTL load command in a shell script, as the script can be started on bootup, run in the background and automatically do its thing when needed, like when Home Assistant is restarted from within the UI, or when a new version of ```hassio_audio``` is released and the HA Supervisor (automatically) installs and reloads the container.

-[pa-suspend]() is a simple shell script that does the following:
+[**pa-suspend**](https://github.com/JJFourie/HomeAssistant-PulseAudio-Disable/blob/main/pa-suspend.sh) is a simple shell script that does the following:
 - On startup the script will load the ```module-suspend-on-idle``` module if ```hassio_audio``` is already running.
-- It then sits in a endless loop and listens to **Docker Events** related to the ```hassio_audio``` container.
+- The script will then wait in an endless loop and listen to **Docker Events** related to the ```hassio_audio``` container.
-- When the container is started, the script uses ```docker exec``` to load the ```module-suspend-on-idle``` module inside the container.
+- When a  ```hassio_audio``` container start event is received, the script will load the ```module-suspend-on-idle``` module inside the container.
-- The script will raise "user" events to rsyslog when the script is started, and also when the module is loaded.
+- The script will raise events to rsyslog (facility = "user") when the script is started, and also when the module is loaded.
    (see /var/log/user.log)

-Note that if the ```docker exec``` command is executed immediately after receiving the container ```start``` event, a *"Connection failure: Connection refused"* error is raised.
+Note that if the ```docker exec``` command is executed immediately after receiving the container start event, the container is not yet accepting commands and a *"Connection failure: Connection refused"* error is raised.
 To prevent this error the script will wait for 5 seconds to allow the container to settle down, before executing the command.
 Based on your hardware and system performance you may have to tune this delay to prevent errors.

 ## System Daemon